vi/syscall_limiter/README.md

 With syscall_limiter you can reduce the amount of what should be helped externally and access helper in more ways.
 LD_PRELOAD approach can be used to detour system functions to our helper.
 This way we will have something in middle between seccomp-nurse and pure-BPF-seccomp-no-helper approaches: some syscalls are just banned, some are just allowed and some are redirected to helper.

+See writelimiter subdirectory for example of such approach.
+It allows users to start programs with only specified parts of filesystem being writable.

 Examples
 ===